DelroyGayle/KoolAIChess/README.md

 #### Pawn Promotion Bug

-*Kool AI* determines its next move by calling the *evaluate* function up recursively over four moves.<br>
+*Kool AI* determines its next move by calling the *evaluate* function recursively over four moves.<br>
-The highest scored move is *Kool AI* next move.<br>The evaluation process involves moving the chess pieces then scoring the resultant chessboard configuration.<br>Therefore, before calling *evaluate* a copy of the original pieces are saved in order to be restored after the function call is completed.
-As follows:
+The highest scored move is *Kool AI's* next move.<br>The evaluation process involves moving the chess pieces then scoring the resultant chessboard configuration.<br>Therefore, before calling *evaluate* a copy of the original pieces are saved in order to be restored after the function call is completed.<br>As follows:
 ```
     # store From and To data so that it may be restored
     save_from_square = chess.board[from_square]